Table of Contents

 Merchants who receive a chargeback for a transaction placed with an American Express card may encounter reason code A01, which indicates an improperly authorized transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is often either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code A01 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 American Express chargeback reason code A01 falls under the “Authorization” category.
 The shorthand description is “Charge Amount Exceeds Authorization Amount.”
-This means that while the cardholder did knowingly initiate a transaction with the merchant, the merchant charged the card for a higher amount than what was agreed upon and authorized.
+This means that while the cardholder did authorize the transaction, the merchant charged the card for a higher amount than what was agreed upon.

 An authorization request must include a purchase amount, and the authorization only allows you to charge the customer’s card up to that amount.

 This prevents unethical merchants from raising prices after the customer supplies their card and stops them from adding fees and other charges that the customer did not agree to pay.

 Code A01 chargebacks are typically caused by a merchant increasing the transaction amount after an authorization has been requested and approved.

 There are situations in which a merchant might obtain authorization for a payment before the final purchase amount is determined.
 This is not uncommon at gas stations and restaurants, for example.
 Exceptions are necessary for these merchants because they cannot predict how much fuel the customer will pump, or how much of a tip they might decide to leave their server.

 However, merchants in these categories have guidelines to follow for processing these transactions that allow them some headroom to accommodate variable purchase amounts.
 This chargeback reason code is appropriate when a merchant submits a charge that exceeds any applicable guidelines and is more than what the customer agreed to pay.